 - Written by Culbertson Searchlight

-District Judge David Cybulski heard several cases during Law and Motion proceeding in 15th District Court Wednesday, Feb.
-11.
+District Judge David Cybulski heard several cases during Law and Motion proceeding in 15th District Court Wednesday, April 15.

-Campos admitted to felony possession of dangerous drugs in Roosevelt County on Dec.
+He withdrew previously entered not guilty pleas and pleaded guilty to felony possession of dangerous drugs on Feb.
+11. At that time, he admitted to felony possession of dangerous drugs in Roosevelt County on Dec.
 27, 2013.

 - Written by Culbertson Searchlight